35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 The scheme has been divided into 13 zones, ten of which will have housing.
 BL have been permitted to increase both the total floorspace for the whole scheme, and the individual floorspace limit for seven of the ten housing zones, so that the cumulative floorspace for all the zones exceeds that of the limit for the whole scheme, even after the increase in the total.
 Seperate from the increases in floorspace a zonal cap on specific land usage, that is a limit to the type of buildings allowed in each zone, has been removed.
 By these arrangements BL will be allowed '.. *flexibility in the quantum of development that comes forward... in each Zone'*, though they will not be allowed to build more than the scheme's total floorspace limit **[^7].**

-Residential floorspace has also been increased by over 40% and makes up a similar percentage of the total \[CHECK].
-This, though, this will only result in a relatively small increase of about 189 units of housing, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post Grenfell. **[^8]**
+Residential floorspace has also been increased by over 40% and makes up a similar percentage of the total.
+This, though, this will only result in a relatively small increase of about 189 units of housing, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post the Grenfellfire **[^8].**

 These floorspace increases will be accommodated by making the development much taller and denser.
 The residential blocks will rise by between one and thirteen storeys, with six blocks growing to between 37 and 39 storeys.